 Cloud physical details are crucial for lightning to occur in general.
 Figure 3 shows that the "average" cluster contains most of the non-lightning events and accordingly the cloud-physics variables are close to their scaled mean of zero (Fig 4).
-In contrast, events in the wind-field thunderstorm (blues) and CAPE-thunderstorm (reds) clusters come with lightning (Fig. 3) and the scaled values of most of their cloud-physics variables are elevated above zero.
+In contrast, events in the wind-field (blues) and mass-field (reds) clusters come with lightning (Fig. 3) and the scaled values of most of their cloud-physics variables are elevated above zero.
 Yet the clustering algorithm detected two groups of events with vastly elevated values of the cloud-physics variables (dark blue and dark red).
-Together these two groups cover 24% of the data in the lightning involving clusters and would merge when reducing the number of clusters to k=4.
-They have much higher cloud particle concentrations compared to the other lightning involving clusters.
+Together these two groups cover 24 % of the data in the lightning involving clusters but have much higher cloud particle concentrations compared to the other lightning involving clusters.
 Consequently, these are events when thick clouds with large amounts of particles needed for charge separation are present in the ERA5 reanalysis.
-Of secondary importance are then either wind-field variables, putting these events into the "cloud-physics & wind-field" cluster, which occur in winter (cf. Fig. 3), or mass-field variables, putting them into the "cloud-physics & CAPE-thunderstorm" cluster, which occur in summer.
-The wintertime cloud-physics & wind-field cluster is accompanied by some vastly elevated values of wind-field variables, whereas the summertime cloud-physics & CAPE-thunderstorm cluster differs from the CAPE-thunderstorm cluster only by elevated values of cloud physics, not in mass-field values.
-The type of precipitation that occurs for
+Of secondary importance are then either wind-field variables, putting these events into the "cloud-physics & wind-field" cluster, which occur in winter (cf. Fig. 3), or mass-field variables, putting them into the "cloudphysics & mass-field" cluster, which occur in summer.
+The wintertime cloud-physics & wind-field cluster is accompanied by some vastly elevated values of wind-field variables, whereas the summertime cloud-physics & mass-field cluster differs from the mass-field cluster only by elevated values of cloud physics, not in mass-field values.
+The type of precipitation that occurs for events in these cloud-physics clusters indicates again the accompanying weather types.
+Wintertime events in the cloud-physics & wind-field cluster come with unusually large values of large scale precipitation indicative of large scale slanted ascent in mid-latitude cyclones, whereas precipitation from convection plays a minor role.
+The opposite is the case for events in the summertime cloud-physics & mass-field cluster.
+There, precipitation is mostly from convection (i.e. vertical ascent).

 Figure 6.
 Clusterwise medians along with upper and lower quartiles of suspended particles (ice crystals, droplets) and hydrometeors (snow, rain) at each model level in ERA5 plotted at the mean model level height of the respective clusters.
-For each cluster the mean height of the -10° C isotherm is included as dotted line.
-The last panel displays the sum of the other four and uses a different scale.
+For each cluster the mean height of the -10 °C isotherm is included as dotted line.